okta/okta-auth-js/README.md

 ```

 #### Ensure browser can support DPoP (*Recommended*)
 DPoP requires certain browser features.
 A user using a browser without the required features will unable to complete a request for tokens.
-It's recommended to verify browser support during application bootstrapping
+It's recommended to verify browser support during application bootstrapping.

 ```javascript
 // App.tsx